 - When the pipe is in place and the toilet flange is set, the plumbing inspector will want to see your work before its covered over.

 A standard tank type water closet requires a 1/2" water line and isolation valve.
 There are two methods commonly used to bring the water supply to the toilet; in the wall, or up through the floor.
 The preferred and most aesthetic method is coming out of the wall, under the tank.

 The water supply to the toilet should be located as illustrated in the image above, with the following measurements:

 - 6 inches high - measured from the finished floor height

 - 6 inches offset to the left of the flange(as you look at the wall)

-When your roughing in the water supply ensure you secure the pipe with appropriate fasteners and leave enough pipe sticking out of the wall to be able to cut and valve the supply when your finished the wall behind it.
+When you are roughing in the water supply, ensure you secure the pipe with appropriate fasteners and leave enough pipe sticking out of the wall to be able to cut and install a valve onto the supply (normally done after the rear wall is finished).

 These articles may also be helpful: